cracked-machine/12VDualHalfWavePSU/Var2IDC.md

 <img src="AdjustablePSU/doc/AdjustablePSU3D.png" height="300" width="600" >

+### Some notes regarding safety

+Unless you want to make power supply go bye-bye here are some important notes:

-### Max output current
+1) Max output current is limited to

-This is limited by

-- The output current AC-AC plug pack wall adaptor
+  a) the AC-AC wall adaptor output
+  b) the current limit of the diodes
+  c) the current limit of the regulators.
-- The current ratings of the diodes/regulators.
+2) The input current from the AC-AC wall adaptor must not exceed the voltage rating of the capacitors.
+3) Polaritys of these components *must* be observed or things will explode.

 ### Adjusting output voltage